AI Agents Can Already Autonomously Perform Experimental High Energy Physics: Introduction

+The framework specification distills the two things a research group supplies to a new student: a methodology for how an analysis proceeds and the domain-specific conventions of the field.
+It then supplements those with a behavioral contract governing how the agents communicate and are reviewed, shown in detail in Section~\ref{sec:framework}.

-The analyses presented in the appendices of this paper were produced entirely by AI agents operating on archived open ALEPH and DELPHI data and Monte Carlo simulation from the Large Electron-Positron (LEP) collider and CMS Open Data from the Large Hadron Collider (LHC)\cite{CERNOpenData}, with the agents optionally accessing domain knowledge from published LEP papers through a structured retrieval system.
+The analyses presented in this paper were produced entirely by AI agents operating on archived open ALEPH and DELPHI\footnote{We also ran a set of DELPHI analyses as earlier exploratory runs on an earlier model (Claude Opus~4.6); we include them to illustrate the framework's reach (e.g.\ Fig.~\ref{fig:timings}) but do not present their numerical results as validated measurements in this paper.} data and Monte Carlo simulation from the Large Electron-Positron (LEP) collider and CMS Open Data from the Large Hadron Collider (LHC)\cite{CERNOpenData}, with the agents optionally accessing domain knowledge from published LEP papers through a structured retrieval system or internet access.

-Importantly, \textbf{we do not present these analyses as legitimate scientific results, but rather to showcase the level of HEP analysis that current agentic systems can produce entirely autonomously}, based only on a short physics prompt and the framework we present as scaffolding for how a physics analysis is done. \textbf{We believe this warrants rethinking how mainstream analysis work is done in HEP collaborations and how student labor is utilized.} These developments also have implications beyond routine analysis: they enable systematic reproducibility studies, lower the barrier to reanalyzing archived datasets, and facilitate rigorous documentation of analysis workflows---all longstanding challenges in the field, historically hindered by the significant human effort and expertise required to carry them out at scale.
+Importantly, \textbf{we present these analyses primarily to showcase the level of HEP analysis that current agentic systems can produce entirely autonomously, rather than as legitimate scientific results}, based only on a short physics prompt and the \slop framework.
+In addition, we present two results that have been evaluated more closely for correctness as distilled short-form papers (Appendices~\ref{app:tautau_pub} and~\ref{app:lund_pub}). \textbf{We believe this warrants rethinking how mainstream analysis work is done in HEP collaborations and how student labor is utilized.} Beyond routine analysis, these tools also open the door to systematic reproducibility studies, large-scale reanalysis of archived datasets, and rigorous documentation of analysis workflows --- all longstanding challenges that the required human effort and expertise have historically kept impractical to address at scale.

 We emphasize that we are not calling for AI agents to supplant humans in producing scientific results.
 The final output of any AI-assisted analysis must be thoroughly checked, understood, and validated by domain experts before it can be considered a scientific result, and must undergo the same internal scrutiny as any other collaboration paper.
 We also do not claim that current agents can handle every aspect of every analysis; complex analyses involving novel techniques, bespoke reconstruction algorithms, or subtle interplay between multiple systematic uncertainties will continue to require substantial hands-on human involvement.
 Agents make mistakes, sometimes subtle ones, and humans must remain responsible for judging their outputs and be held publicly accountable for their mistakes.
 Most importantly, it is our creativity, expertise, and judgment that defines the research agenda these tools will help us pursue.